Mailman (City Letter Carrier)

 i accidentally remailed a piece of mail that was already sent to me.
 It did not have a new stamp on int..just the original that was canceled.
 It was not opened..will it get back to me?

-Asked by spartan girl about 11 years ago
+Asked by spartan girl over 11 years ago

 The letter will possibly just go through the mail processing system again and be sent back to you.
 I don't think anybody would notice that it was sent a second time and your letter carrier would hopefully just deliver it again to you.
 It would likely go back to the sender if somewhere on the envelope was written "person doesn't live here" or "return to sender" but that isn't the case here.
 Hopefully you will get the letter back in a couple of days.